Ancientkingg/lang-pml/README.md

 }
 ```
 The author and description should always be on the second and third line respectively.
-Next.
-Make a pull request which contains your new macro in the `/macros` folder
+Next, make a pull request which contains your new macro in the `/macros` folder